The borough of Rochdale marked Holocaust Memorial Day with a special ceremony on Monday, 29 January 2018.

 Around 150 people attended The Act of Commemoration, organised by the borough’s Multi-Faith Partnership in conjunction with Rochdale Council’s neighbourhood services, which took place at Heywood Civic Centre.

-The event began with the rededication of the Holocaust Memorial Stone in the Rochdale Memorial Gardens, to commemorate the extermination of six million Jews and other minority groups by the Nazis.
+The event began with the Mayor of Rochdale, Councillor Ian Duckworth, and the Mayor’s Chaplain Reverend Richard Bradley rededicating the Holocaust Memorial Stone in Heywood Memorial Gardens.
+The annual act commemorates the brutal extermination of 6million Jews and other minority groups by the Nazis.

-6 candles of remembrance were also lit to remember other genocides from around the world over the last 100 years, followed by a minute’s silence.
+During the evening six candles of remembrance were lit by the Mayor and members of the community to remember other genocides from around the world over the last 100 years.
+This was followed by a minute’s silence.

 The evening’s music was provided by Rochdale Music Service, Fiddlestix solo violinist and the Carer’s Choir.

 Councillor Janet Emsley, the council’s cabinet member for neighbourhoods, community and culture, attended the event, she said: “The words we use can make a difference in the world for both good and unfortunately evil so, we must continue to use their power to fight against the discrimination and persecution we do not tolerate.
 This powerful service reinforced the message that the lessons learned from the Holocaust are as pertinent today as ever and that we must continue to stand together as one cohesive, caring and strong community.”